 Some executives buy the newest devices, while others rock palm pilots from the 90’s.
 Some leaders host meetings in virtual reality, while others peck when typing on their keyboards.
 Either way, assistants have to stay current on technology.
 In fact, if bosses are technologically behind, it is even more important for an assistant to be tech savvy.
-When the boss needs to retrieve a password for an account linked to a phone number he hasn’t had for three years, his secretary will be the one on the phone with tech support.
+When the boss needs to retrieve a password for an account linked to a phone number he hasn’t had for three years, his assistant will be the one on the phone with tech support.

 At minimum, personal assistants should have basic Google Suite or Microsoft Office Suite skills.
 Assistants should type upwards of 70 words per minute, be able to learn new software quickly, and be comfortable with email and internet research.
 It is also wise to get familiar with the boss’s phone and laptop OS, as the assistant may need to troubleshoot at some point.